qogris/shimentai/content/posts/2024-09-26-test-github-actions/index.md

     steps:
       - ...
 ```

 The keys are quite self-explanatory, but let’s go over them:

-`name:`
-The name of your workflow
+- **`name`**: The name of your workflow

-`on:`
-One or more events that trigger your workflow.
+- **`on`**: One or more events that trigger your workflow.
 You’re not limited to Git events, though, as workflows can also run on events like “issue created” and others.
 For this blog, however, only push is required.
 You can check out all the possible events in the [documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).

-`jobs:`
-One or more jobs that will run in Docker containers.
+- **`jobs`**: One or more jobs that will run in Docker containers.
 In the example.
 A job has a series of steps that are either a pre-defined action, or you can run commands and shell scripts directly in the container.

 ### Defining Job Steps